chiraag-nataraj/firejail-profiles/README.md

 I am slowly switching the profiles to use a `common.inc` file so that maintenance becomes easier and I cut down on duplicate stuff.

-I have tentatively started enabling X11 jailing on some of these profiles.
-Because `xpra` servers take so long to start up, I end up starting the xpra servers separately (at login) and assign different ones for different things.
-For example, `:470` is for all of the jailed terminal emulators and `:480` is for mutt (and anything it spawns).
-I also created a jail script that simply tells `xpra` to initialize the given display number and run the given command — it's simple but handy for `xpra` servers I only need for a given program.
-If you use different `xpra` display numbers or don't use X11 jailing at all, simply modify or comment the `env` command in `x-terminal-emulator.profile` and `mutt.profile`.

 ## Utilities

 Currently there is one utility file in this repository: `gen_libraries`. `gen_libraries` is a collection of `bash` functions which helps dynamically resolve the libraries needed by a program in a more powerful way than the built-in one shipped with `firejail`.
 Most pertinently, it allows passing a folder as the first argument, in which case it will use `find` to locate all files within the folder and run `ldd` on each of them.
 This makes it easier, say, to compile a list for `firefox`.